How did you get into design?

 Click right here to download my one sheet my resume.

 Want to keep it green?
 Connect with me on Linked In.

 Where have you worked?

 My first design job came a 1 1/2 after I graduated college; I worked as photo retouch-er at a photography studio.
 At the time, the studio was THE studio for high school photos, photos were retouched using Kodak paint cakes, I was able to use all of my formal art training.

 From there I worked at the Gazette Telegraph, I learned a lot about pre-production for a newspaper.
 It took me a while to become a graphic artist, it was there that I knew I wanted to get into designing more.

 I moved to Denver and began work at The Denver Post for 14 years.
-I learned everything about print – print production, preparing files for CMYK print, outputting pages for newspaper etc. One of my favorite things to do at The Denver Post was creating spec campaigns for account executive to pitch to major brands like, Saks Fifth Avenue, Macy’s, Target and Dillards.
+I learned everything about print – print production, preparing files for CMYK print, outputting pages for newspaper etc. One of my favorite things I loved doing while at The Denver Post was creating spec campaigns for account executive to pitch to major brands like, Saks Fifth Avenue, Macy’s, Target and Dillards.
 Since, I’ve branched out with onejdesigns to web design, social media graphics and e-marketing marketing.
 I’ve had the opportunity to use creative skills as a digital designer with the marketing team at American Furniture Warehouse, one of the largest furniture stores in the west.